-(Matthew 15:4) For God commanded, 'Honor your father and your mother,' and, 'Whoever reviles father or mother must surely die.'
+(Matthew 15:4) For God commanded, saying, Honour thy father and mother: and, He that curseth father or mother, let him die the death.

 Jesus specifically accused them of using their selfish traditions to break the Ten Commandments and avoid the Bible's explanations or applications of God's Law.
 Thus, Jesus affirmed the authority of the Scriptures and the Bible's interpretations of the Law of God.
 The LORD revealed the Ten Commandments in the Law of God through Moses; which included the commandment to honor your parents: "Honor your father and your mother, so that your days may be long in the land that the LORD your God is giving you" (Exodus 20:12).
 In the next chapter of Exodus, God inspired Moses to give some examples of ways some people dishonor their parents and the penalty for doing so: "Whoever strikes father or mother shall be put to death" (Exodus 21:15).
 "Whoever curses father or mother shall be put to death" (Exodus 21:17).